Claris FileMaker WebDirect 19 Guide

 Create identical accounts and passwords in each file in a FileMaker WebDirect custom app.
 When users enter the account and password for the first file, the information is used to authenticate related files.
 The fmwebdirect extended privilege must also be enabled for all privilege sets in all custom app files.

-Web browsers can’t display fields on a layout that are from another file, unless web users have access to that file as well.
+Web browsers can't display fields from another file on a layout unless web users have access to that file as well.
 This limitation also applies to calculation fields that are based on field values from other files.